-Remove the hardware (14 and 32) securing the rotating assembly to the pump casing.
+Remove the hardware (11 and 33) securing the rotating assembly to the pump casing.
 Separate the rotating assembly by pulling straight away from the pump casing.
-Retain the rotating assembly shims (33).
+Tie and tag the rotating assembly shims (34) for ease of reassembly.

 An optional disassembly tool is available from the factory.
 If the tool is used, follow the instructions packed with it.
 A similar tool may be assembled using 1/2-inch pipe (schedule 80 steel or malleable iron) and a standard tee (see Figure 4).
 All threads are 1/2-inch NPT.
 Do not pre-assemble the tool.